 Abstract

+Making consistent decisions is both intuitively desirable and theoretically important for utility maximization.
+Despite strides in neuroeconomics describing neurobiological bases of value representations, brain regions necessary to originate and correctly categorize these signals remains an open question.
+The constructed preferences tradition within judgment and decision making research, on the other hand, emphasizes a critical role for cognitive processes relying on correct recall and associations.
+This calls for an investigation of the role of the hippocampus in making consistent decisions.
 We investigated 31 patients with mediotemporal lobe (MTL) epilepsy and hippocampal lesions, 30 patients with extratemporal lobe epilepsy, and 30 healthy controls, in their binary choices between candy bars and a number-comparison control task.
-Our results show an increase in intransitive choices in the MTL compared to the other groups for the but not number task, suggesting a critical involvement of the MTL in preference construction and value-based choices.
+Our results show an increase in intransitive choices in the MTL-group compared to the other groups for the value-based but not number task, suggesting a critical involvement of the MTL in preference construction and value-based choices.

 Introduction